faizaans-spektra/java-migration-copilot-samples/Labs/java-migration-copilot-v2.md

    > ![](images/30.png)

-   > **Note:** If you encounter any errors in the terminal, repeat steps to run the application again.
+   > **Note:** If you encounter any errors in the terminal, repeat the steps to run the application again.

    > ![](images/new/c3.png)

-1. Minimize all the commond prompt window and let them run.
+1. Minimize all the command prompt windows and let them run.

 1. In the Edge browser, open a new tab and enter **[http://localhost:8080](http://localhost:8080)**.
 You will be navigated to the **AWS S3 Asset Manager** web page.